nuclearslippers/3D-Detection-Tracking-Viewer/readme.md

 ## TODO
 ✅ Building the running environment and fork the project

-❎ Add 2d/3d detection result on the tracking viewer
+✅ Add 2d/3d detection result on the viewer

-❎ Add the single 2d/3d result on the tracking viewer
+❎ Add the single 2d/3d tracking result on the viewer

 ❎ Add the trajectory of each object